-Use of Technology Resources in Instruction Student Acceptable Use Agreement - Electronic Information System societies.
+Use of Technology Resources in Instruction

+Student Acceptable Use Agreement - Electronic Information System

+Laveen Elementary School District (LESD) students have the opportunity to use technology that facilitates creative problem solving, information fluency, and collaboration needed in today's societies.
 As students are expected to apply these skills and extend their creative abilities, we also want them to be safe, legal, and responsible.
 This Acceptable Use Agreement (AUA) supports our vision of technology use and upholds in our students a strong sense of digital citizenship.